skotcharat/doforfund/readme.md

 Java-based web application for build the funds from my photography skill

 # **Problem Statement**
+Hiring a photographer is very costly, especially for people who need professional photographs.
+This can cost more than $50.
+I am not kidding!

- I am always asking myself what is fulfill my life when I have almost 5 years of the science path of my career.
-Then, I looked at my camera thinking about it.
-It is one of my favorite hobbies.
-This idea is pop up via Enterprise java class asking me to build an independent project.
-I want to do something that fun and build the funds for others that in need.
-This is the beginning of the name of the project "DoForFund";
+When I was thinking about ideas for Enterprise java class, I looked at my camera for ideas as it is one of my favorite hobbies.
+The idea I had is a pop up.
+This pop up is something fun and builds the funds others that are in need.
+The name of the project is "DoForFund".

+The admin(me) will create an event that every user can sign up for and join on the date.
+I will send them a picture via email after the event is done.

+Then, a user can donate cash in the DoForFund box at the event or donate via the website.
+The users can donate either anonymously or can sign their name.

+After paying for web services at the end of each year, I will give all the fund to an organization.

+Users will be informed of the history of total funds, and the location where the funds are donated.

+**For future extension**

+1. I want others be able to create the volunteer idea in many ways to help build the fund.
+2. I want others be able to create the campaign that need help.
+3. Everybody can choose the way to donate the money either by volunteer event or donate to the campaign.

 # **Project Technologies/Techniques**